AdobeDocs/campaign.en/help/v8/connect/ac-ms-dyn.md

 >
 >You can change the number of days, here `-days 365`, in the code sample for a longer certificate validity period.

-You then need to encode the certificate in base64.
+You must then encode the certificate in base64.
 To do so, you can use the help of a Base64 encoder or use the command line `base64 -w0 private.key` for Linux.

 +++